caydenbullock/UE5CudaParticleEffectPlugin/README.md

 # UE5CudaPlugin

-Hello, this repo contains the kernel compiled with NVIDIA Toolkit v12, and a UE5 Plugin utilizing it.
+This repo contains the kernel compiled with NVIDIA Toolkit v12, and a UE5 Plugin utilizing it.

 File cuda_lib_test.cu is the CUDA kernel, and CudaParticleSimForSonny is the plugin.